argrelay/argrelay/docs/dev_notes/stdio_MCP_proxy_and_MCP_server.md

 The absolute path carries the venv Python shebang, so no venv activation needed.

-`.mcp.json` contains an environment-specific absolute path and must be added to `.gitignore` -- it is local-only, analogous to `exe/argrelay_mcp_proxy` itself.
+`.mcp.json` contains an environment-specific absolute path and is added to `.gitignore` -- it is local-only, analogous to `exe/argrelay_mcp_proxy` itself.

 ---